 The Acute Liver Failure Lab at UT Southwestern Medical Center has been devoted to clinical research in viral liver disesase for the past two decades.
 Since 2007, we have also studied patients with slightly less severe disease, to determine factors that lead to recovery or progression of disease.

-A unique feature of ALF is the similarity of the clinical picture across many different etiologies (causes).
-The graph below indicates that the most common cause is liver injury due to excessive amounts of acetaminophen (abbreviated APAP), the common pain reliever found in innumerable over the counter medications (Tylenol®, Nyquil®, TylenolPM®) and prescription opioid combination medications (Vicodin®, Percocet®).
+A unique feature of ALF is the similarity of the clinical picture across many different etiologies.
+The most common cause is liver injury due to excessive acetaminophen (APAP), the common pain reliever found in innumerable over-the-counter medications (Tylenol®, Nyquil®, TylenolPM®) and prescription opioid combination medications (Vicodin®, Percocet®).

-Data on more than 800 acetaminophen overdose patients has been collected.
+We have collected data on more than 800 acetaminophen-overdose patients.
 Patients with drug-induced liver injury (DILI) due to prescription drugs or complementary and alternative medications (CAMs) constitute the second largest group.
-Viral hepatitis due to hepatitis B or hepatitis A are also observed although both appear to be less common than in past decades, secondary to vaccination for both now being available.
+We also observe viral hepatitis due to hepatitis B or hepatitis A, although vaccination against both diseases have made them less common.